skafos/network-embedding-model/README.md

 skafos init
 ```
 on the command line.
 This will generate a fresh `metis.config.yml` file that is tied to your Skafos account and organization.
-Open up this config file and edit the **name** and **entrypoint** of the existing job to match the example config provided.
+Open up this config file and edit the **name**, **entrypoint**, and **resources** of the existing job to match the example config provided.
 The job id and project token are unique to you.
 Add any other options arguments that you might need.

 ### 4: Set Graph Connection ENV VARS
 In the ODSC workshop, you received some graph connection credentials (`GRAPH_HOST`, `GRAPH_USER`, `GRAPH_PASSWORD`).
 Set those in your deployment environment with the CLI: